Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Future Trends and Challenges for O-ISAC

 \subsection{Advanced Hardware for O-ISAC}

 The widespread applications of O-ISAC rely on superior durability and miniaturization of optical hardware, which demands the replacement of bulky mechanical components in an optical system.
-Towards this end, micro-electro-mechanical system (MEMS), liquid crystal, and optical phased array (OPA) have gained much interest, among which OPA is an attractive scheme for solid-state laser radars and FSO communication.
+Towards this end, micro-electro-mechanical system, liquid crystal, and optical phased array (OPA) have gained much interest, among which OPA is an attractive scheme for both solid-state laser radars and FSO communication.
 OPA achieves beam steering by tuning the phases of an optical antenna array, which alters the phase front of the emitted optical beam.
-Besides, OPA can be combined with integrated photonics components, through which chip-scale systems can be realized for various applications demanding beam steering.
-For instance, OPA-based laser radar and FSO communication demonstrators were presented by~\cite{PoultonOPA2019}, which achieved velocity extraction and chip-to-chip FSO communication of nearly 200 m and up to 50 m, respectively.
+An OPA-based laser radar and FSO communication demonstrator is presented by~\cite{PoultonOPA2019}, which achieves velocity extraction and chip-to-chip FSO communication at a distance of nearly 200 m and up to 50 m, respectively.
+Although advanced hardware contributes to the evolution of O-ISAC systems, theoretical models are urgently required to bridge the gap between novel hardware implementation and optimal system design.